dcs-chalmers/pla-compress/README.md

 `-t` allows to set the input size of data values (default is 8 bytes or *double* precision).
 This influences compression ratios.

-`-o` allows to set the output size for segments' parameters (alpha/beta).
+`-o` allows to set the output size for segments' parameters (alpha/beta, meaning slope and y-intercept of the segment).
 This influences compression ratios.

-**To produce pla segment records, use `-x` flag.** The output depends on the set outputting protocol.
+**To output pla segment records, use the `-x` flag.** The output depends on the chosen outputting protocol.

 `-n` is *not implemented*.